AJsVoices/the-clandestine-providence/TheStory/20170626-darwynns-law/007-venatori-problems.md

 "I heard that about you."
 She said sitting down on the edge of my chair and ran her fingers up my arm.
 I smirked, "I'm here to see about a boy, that's all."

-"So I was told.
+"So I was told, but I have use of you

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTc4NzQ0NjE5MiwtMjA5OTEwNTAxLC05OT
+eyJoaXN0b3J5IjpbLTQyMjg5OTYxNSwtMjA5OTEwNTAxLC05OT
 I2MTMxNDgsLTMxNzI0Mzg2NCwtMTg1MDEzNzQ3NywtMTU5Mzk2
 MjE4NiwtMTkxNzExNTM0MSwxMzM1MTA5NTI2LDE1ODk0NjcxOT
 YsLTE0MTU1MzEzMjYsMTgyOTg2NDMwMSwxOTQwNDE4NCwtNzkx